binary-translation/risotto-artifact-asplos23/README.md

 Note that this script downloads the pre-built binaries for the benchmarks and does not build them.
 If you want to build them, check the following sections.

-### Building QEMU
+#### Building QEMU
-You need to build our modified QEMU for the evaluation to work.
+You need to build our modified QEMU as well as the baselines for the evaluation to work.
 It is located in the `qemu` submodule and can be built by running:
 ```sh
 source sourceme
 nix-shell --run scripts/build_qemu.sh qemu.nix